4driel/basic-nn-xor/README.md

 To understand how a nn works, we first have to understand what a single artificial neuron does.
 If we observe the structure of an artificial neuron when compared to a bilogical one, we can spot a lot of similitudes.
 For instance, the synaptic connections labeled w<sub>1</sub> ... w<sub>n</sub> can be compared to dendrites.
 These synaptic connections multiply their inputs by a certain factor, so when all inputs are sumated, the degree in which certain inputs influence the final result of the neuron can be altered.

-The next section of the artificial neuron labeled f(s<sub>1</sub>) is was is called an activation function.
+The next section of the artificial neuron labeled f(s<sub>1</sub>) is what is called an activation function.
 Activation functions are non-linear squashing functions that enable nns to approximate complex non-linear functions.
 That is to say, if activation functions are not added to an nn, no mather how many layers the network has, it would not be able to approximate functions dealing with non linearly separable data.

 <p align="center">
   <img src="https://cdn.rawgit.com/4driel/basic-nn-xor/master/images/biological-neuron.svg" height="200">